reggieross/marketplace-services/catalog-gql/readme.md

     the correct info.
 If any id's are used ensure they are scoped to the test in question.
 We don't want to create data that is dependent between tests to ensure they don't become flakey
 - Unit Tests
-    - This tests follow the naming convention `name.spec.ts`.
+    - knexfile.jsThis tests follow the naming convention `name.spec.ts`.
 These tests are scoped to a function or two.
 Any dependencies that the function in question is using should be mocked and needed.
 - Gateway Smoke Test
     - We want to ensure that this file didn't introduce any new breaking schema changes.
 We have a shell script that pulls